28 September 2018

-Citations and Mentions: How to Brand Yourself Online
+How to Brand Yourself Online with Citations and Mentions

 Many businesses focus on SEO, social media and content to build their online presence.
 One way to accelerate your online growth is to focus on growing your brand through citations and mentions.
 Both Google and Bing have indicated that they can track brand mentions and that they matter for search engine rankings.
 Duane Forrester, a former senior product manager at Bing, stated that unlinked mentions can be just as strong a signal as links for measuring a site’s authority.